EmeraldWither/DJITello4J/README.md

 # DJITello4J
 An easy to use library to programmatically control your DJI Tello in Java.

 *Only the normal DJI Tello, (non EDU edition) is supported.
-You can still access the EDU API using a custom command*
+You can still access the EDU API using a custom command, but there is no support for Swarm control*

 ## Usage
 Compile the gradle project and publish it to your local maven repository